bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Requesting Multiple Access Tokens {#request-resource-multiple}

-When requesting multiple access tokens, the resources element is a JSON object.
-The names of the JSON object elements are token identifiers chosen by the RC, and MAY be any valid string.
+When requesting multiple access tokens, the resources field is a JSON object.
+The names of the JSON object fields are token identifiers chosen by the RC, and MAY be any valid string.
 The values of the JSON object are JSON arrays representing a single access token request, as specified in